Arnica: benefits, dosage, contraindications

 Rheumatism ✪✪✪✪✪

-As part of the treatment for rheumatic manifestations, Arnica has been the subject of several clinical studies aimed at evaluating its efficacy.
-An open clinical trial demonstrated that applying an arnica gel (A. Vogel Arnica Gel) twice daily for three weeks in people with osteoarthritis reduced total symptom scores, including pain, stiffness, and functional limitation, compared to initial measurements.
-Another larger randomized clinical study revealed that applying the same gel was as effective as ibuprofen for lowering pain intensity and improving hand function.
-The ESCOP indicates Arnica flowers, for external use, in the symptomatic treatment of rheumatism.
+Within the treatment of rheumatic manifestations, Arnica has been the subject of several clinical studies aimed at evaluating its efficacy.
+An open clinical trial showed that the application of an arnica gel (A. Vogel Arnica Gel) twice a day for three weeks in people suffering from osteoarthritis reduced the total symptom scores, including pain, stiffness and functional limitation, compared with baseline measurements.
+A larger randomized clinical trial found that the application of the same gel was as effective as ibuprofen in reducing pain intensity and improving hand function.
+ESCOP recommends arnica flowers for external use in the symptomatic treatment of rheumatism.

 Posologie